 The history department’s Warren H. Carroll Award for Outstanding Senior History Thesis was given to student body president Katie Brizek for her thesis titled The End of Suffering: A Study of Traditional and Post-Enlightenment Concepts of Suffering’s Purpose, a model of philosophical history which exemplified the historical scholarship standard set by Christendom’s founder, Dr. Warren Carroll.

-Two new awards were inaugurated this year: the William H. Marshner Award for Outstanding Senior Theology Thesis and the William Luckey Award for Outstanding Senior Political Science & Economics Thesis, both in honor of the beloved retiring theology and political science professors who combined dedicated over 65 years of service to the college.
+Two new awards were inaugurated this year: the William H. Marshner Award for Outstanding Senior Theology Thesis and the Outstanding Senior Political Science & Economics Thesis Award.

 The annual awards luncheon is held to recognize the best and brightest of each graduating class at Christendom College, acknowledging their academic and leadership achievements before the entire Christendom community.